 Pink Wintergreen is a perennial wildflower species, with basal leaf rosettes growing from long, branched rhizomes.
 The basal leaves are evergreen, shiny, and leathery, 3 to 6 cm long, elliptical to kidney-shaped with fine teeth on the margins, and petioles longer than the blades.
 The bell-shaped flowers point downward, and are borne on a single, unbranched, central stalk, with 1 to 3 tiny or "scale" leaves.
 The sepals are triangular, longer than they are broad, and overlap slightly at their bases.
 The petals are pinkish, and 5-7 mm long.

 Flowering specimens are best for identification.

 Pyrola rotundifolia has white flowers, the sepals are not overlapping at the base, and the leaf blades are rounded to nearly truncate (not cordate) at the base, often tapering onto very narrowly winged petioles.
 Pyrola elliptica has opaque and thin leaf blades that are usually longer than the petioles with white petals (rarely pink).
 Pyrola elliptica is variably and often confused with P. rotundifolia or P. asarifolia.
 The most reliable characteristic to distinguish P. elliptica is the bracts at the base of the pedicles which are usually less than 0.8 mm broad (rarely to 1mm) compared to P. rotundifolia/P. asarifolia which have bracts 1-3.2 mm broad.

 Pink Wintergreen flowers from mid-June through August.

-The time of year you would expect to find Pink Wintergreen flowering in New York.
+The time of year you would expect to find Pink Shinleaf flowering in New York.

 Pyrola asarifolia ssp. asarifolia None